SwedbankPay/developer.swedbankpay.com/_includes/instrument-mode.md

 {% endunless %}

-With "Instrument Mode", the Payment Menu will display only one specific payment instrument instead of all those configured on your merchant account.
-The `PaymentOrder` resource works just like it otherwise would, allowing you to remain largely indifferent to the payment instrument in use.
+With "Instrument Mode", the Payment Menu will display only one specific payment method instead of all those configured on your merchant account.
+The `PaymentOrder` resource works just like it otherwise would, allowing you to remain largely indifferent to the payment method in use.
 To use the feature you need to add the `instrument` field in the request as shown in the example below.

-It is important to only create one `paymentOrder` for each purchase, even if the payer changes their mind and wants to use another payment instrument.
+It is important to only create one `paymentOrder` for each purchase, even if the payer changes their mind and wants to use another payment method.
 This is because we don't allow creating multiple `paymentOrder`s with the same `payeeReference`.
 If this happens, you should use the `PATCH` request below to reflect what the payer has chosen instead of creating a new `paymentOrder`.
 This